 Day girls each have a study desk and share studies with boarders in the lower years; you are welcome to stay over if space is available.
 In the sixth form, day girls share a study room and are equally invited to spend the occasional boarding night when space allows.

 Carpenter's large main common room is for girls only, so it's a place where you can relax, chatter or watch a film snuggled up with your duvet if you like.
 It has a large kitchen area with oven, fridge/freezer etc, where you can occasionally cook and share a pizza or indulge in your favourite recipes.
 You can invite friends - both girls and boys – to your own year group common room.
-3rd and 4rd form girls share one common room, the 5th form have their own, as do the 6th form who also have a good-sized kitchen for entertaining.
+Third and Fourth Form girls share one common room, the Fifth Form have their own, as do the Sixth Form who also have a good-sized kitchen for entertaining.
 A small kitchenette area with a fridge, microwave and kettle is available so that you can make your guests welcome.

 Our house tuck shop, located in the duty office, is open daily at morning break, after prep, and as advertised on weekends when it is particularly popular for pizza sales!
 You can use cash or money deposited in house bank.

 In addition to school diary events and impromptu activities such as cooking or DVD nights, there is a trip available to the local cinema on most Sundays.
 A 3rd form outing is organised by tutors on the first weekend, followed by a house BBQ which is a popular feature on several sunny Sunday evenings.
 We also organise a number of special events throughout the year.
-'Carpenter Unplugged' welcomes all budding stars to entertain us in the Carpenter garden; in November we celebrate Guy Fawkes by lighting sparklers and toasting marshmallows; and in the Lent term, the Carpenter Ball is organised by 6.1 as part of their leadership training.
-There is also an annual theatre outing, and in recent years we have visited Bristol Hippodrome to see various West End shows, such as War Horse, The Lion King and High School Musical.
-Mrs Cole is always happy to discuss any other trips or activities that interest you.
+'Carpenter Unplugged' welcomes all budding stars to entertain us in the Carpenter garden; in November we celebrate Guy Fawkes by lighting sparklers and toasting marshmallows; and in the Lent term, the Carpenter Ball is organised by the Lower Sixth as part of their leadership training.
+There is also an annual theatre outing, and in recent years we have visited Bristol Hippodrome to see various West End shows, such as War Horse, The Lion King and High School Musical..